-arget 20/21 Actual 2020/21 Notes/Results ilms and d long-forn n screen stories 1 80% 89% 2018/19 = 93% 2019/20 = 80% 2020/21 = 95% Only one film funded in the period would not be considered culturally significant for this measure.
-75% 91.25% Figure is based on a smaller sample size than in previous years as COVID-19 limited the number of films tested and exit surveys taken giving us a limited pool of responses to draw from.
+Impact measures Actual 2019/20 Target 2020/21 Actual 2020/21 Notes/Results Fund the production of culturally sign ificant featu re films and d long-forn n screen stories1 1a.
+Percentage of NZFC-funded feature films that are culturally significant (over a three-year timeframe) 86% 80% 89% 2018/19 = 93% 2019/20 = 80% 2020/21 = 95% Only one film funded in the period would not be considered culturally significant for this measure.
+1b.
+Percentage of New Zealanders who agree that New Zealand screen stories are important 2 79% 75% 91.25% Figure is based on a smaller sample size than in previous years as COVID-19 limited the number of films tested and exit surveys taken giving us a limited pool of responses to draw from.
 In addition, by surveying people already attending New Zealand films, we reached a sample pre-disposed to believing New Zealand films are important.
-A different methodology will be used to gather this information in the 2021-22 year to eliminate this bias. ities 8 16 The Premium Fund accelerated the production of several projects on Boost and Business Development Fund supported slates.
-2 3 arget 20/21 Actual 2020/21 Notes/Results - 2020/21 Notes/Results - 2020/21 or unde 2020/21 r-represer nted voices in the screen industry Te Rautaki development funds received more viable applications than anticipated, meaning a higher or unde 20% 2020/21 r-represer 31% Te Rautaki development funds received more viable applications than anticipated, meaning a higher number of Māori-led teams were supported.
-All but one short film funded in the period had a woman or gender diverse director and this pushed the or unde 20% 2020/21 r-represer 31% Te Rautaki development funds received more viable applications than anticipated, meaning a higher number of Māori-led teams were supported.
-All but one short film funded in the period had a woman or gender diverse director and this pushed the or unde 20% 50% 2020/21 r-represer 31% 66% A large number of excellent projects were submitted for production financing in the period, leading to a larger-than-usual number of projects receiving conditional offers.
-In addition, the Premium Fund made offers to 5 long-form projects. or unde 20% 50% 12 2020/21 r-represer 31% 66% 19 A large number of excellent projects were submitted for production financing in the period, leading to a participated, meaning a higher number of Maori-led teams were supported.
+A different methodology will be used to gather this information in the 2021-22 year to eliminate this bias.
+Facilitate film development and produ action oppor tunities 1c.
+Number of feature films produced with NZFC development support (direct or devolved) 3 11 8 16 The Premium Fund accelerated the production of several projects on Boost and Business Development Fund supported slates.
+Encourage more film co-productions 1d.
+Number of long-form screen story official co-productions (based on films that are in production during this financial year) 2 2 3 Operational and output measures Actual 2019/20 Target 2020/21 Actual 2020/21 Notes/Results Provide development and production opportuniti es for unde r-represer nted voices in the screen industry 1e.
+Percentage of short films, feature films or series dramas that receive NZFC development and/or production funding with Māori practitioners in at least two key creative roles 4 34% 20% 31% Te Rautaki development funds received more viable applications than anticipated, meaning a higher number of Māori-led teams were supported.
+1f.
+Percentage of short films, feature films or series dramas that receive NZFC production funding with a woman or gender-diverse director attached 46% 50% 59% All but one short film funded in the period had a woman or gender diverse director and this pushed the percentage up.
+(Long form: 42%, short form: 90%) DEVELOPMENT & PRODUCTION - Out put Target 1g Number of long-form screen stories offered NZFC production financing 5 10 12 19 A large number of excellent projects were submitted for production financing in the period, leading to a larger-than-usual number of projects receiving conditional offers.
+In addition, the Premium Fund made offers to 5 long-form projects.
+1h Number of short films, feature films or series dramas in Te Reo Māori receiving NZFC development and/or production funding 6 3 5 4 A small number of applications for te reo projects were received, leading to a lower number being funded than anticipated.

-ences will recognise as reflecting New Zealand identity and culture.
-Minority co-productions set in another
+1 Culturally significant films and screen stories are those that New Zealand audiences will recognise as reflecting New Zealand identity and culture.
+Minority co-productions set in another country are unlikely to meet these criteria.